karan1276/ColorConvert.js/CONTRIBUTING.md

 # I'm a beginner

 So i'm new to this amazing world of front-end web design and github, i may not know some things that are obvious to you.
-Try not go mad at me if i don't get why you wrote the code you did.
+Try not go mad at me :p if i don't get why you wrote the code you did.
 Thanks :)